teamresistance/2010-Breakaway/README.md

     * (2) Lefthand motors (2 Victor ESC’s - 1 PWM signal, y-Cable)
     * (2) Righthand motors ( 2 Victor ESC’s - 1 PWM signal, y-cable)
     * (3)Joysticks - 2 driver & 1 co-driver
+    * Driver JS's used for Left & Right Wheels
 * Flipper Note: the Flipper does not have end switches and the motor is powerful enough to break things.
 When operating it, caution is advised.
     * (2) motors (2 Victor ESC’s - 1 PWM signal, y-cable)
     * (1) Co-driver JS fwd to extend Flipper, bkwd to retract